kalviumcommunity/S52_CutePets/readme.txt

 ## Features:

 1. **Breed Profiles**: Detailed profiles of various pet breeds considered the cutest

 2. **High Quality Images**: Each breed will be accompanied by its high qulaity image that shows its cuteness

 3. **Responsiveness**: A fully responsive design that can be accessed across all devices

 4. **Login/Logout Functionality**: Users can login/logout and save their favourite pets
-5. **Social Sharing**: Enables users to share pet related contents on social media like WhatsApp